NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 ### What do you need?

-- A very basic understanding of the [Nix language](reading-nix-language)
+- A rudimentary understanding of the [Nix language](reading-nix-language)

 ## Entering a temporary shell